It can be quite daunting to start a new exercise program, especially if you’re taking up a sport or activity you’ve never done before.

 As mentioned, if you’ve been completely inactive for at least a couple of months, starting with a week or two (at least) of walking is a good idea.

-Start with just 15-30 minutes of walking a day or walking a mile a day.
+Start with just 15-30 minutes of walking a day or a mile daily.

-Increase your pace so that you are doing brisk walking as soon as possible.
+Increase your pace so that you walk briskly as soon as possible.

 Once you can walk briskly for 30 minutes a day, you should be able to start jogging.

-Jumping into a running program can lead to injury if you increase your volume and intensity too quickly because running places a lot of stress on your bones, joints, muscles, and tendons, so your tissues need time to adapt.
+Jumping into a running program can increase the risk of injury if you increase your volume and intensity too quickly because running places a lot of stress on your bones, joints, muscles, and tendons, so your tissues need time to adapt.

 Adding walking breaks gives you a chance to catch your breath and slow your heart rate, and because walking is a lower-impact activity, your joints and muscles also get a break.